inae0615/python_project/README.md

-# python_project

-This is a simple project using python.
+## This is a simple project using python.